Student Services

 Veterans’ Services

-Fresno Pacific University is approved by the Bureau of Private Post-secondary Education as a degree-granting institution for the attendance of veterans (chapters 30, 31, 1606) and their dependents (chapter 35) under Campus Life Staff 38, United States Code to be eligible for veteran benefits.
+Fresno Pacific University is approved by the Bureau of Private Post-secondary Education as a degree-granting institution for the attendance of veterans (chapters 30, 31, 1606) and their dependents (chapter 35) under United States Code to be eligible for veteran benefits.
 Veterans and/or their dependents who plan to enroll in the university are encouraged to contact the veterans’ certifying official in the Registrar’s Office to file the appropriate paperwork with the Department of Veterans’ Affairs.
 For more information about veteran benefits contact the Department of Veterans’ Affairs at www.gibill.va.gov.